Historical Background

 There are separate provisions for maintenance and financial provision in the case of judicial separation and divorce.
 There is also special provision which applies where a foreign divorce is recognised in the State.
 An application may be made to courts for preliminary relief in relation to maintenance as well as other orders.

-The application to seek payment of maintenance for dependent children may be made on the application of any person where the spouse is dead, incapacitated or living separately and apart from the other spouse.
+Any person may apply to seek payment of maintenance for dependent children where the spouse is dead, incapacitated or living separately and apart from the other spouse.
 The applicant need not be the person with custody of the children.

 There is provision for interim maintenance pending a hearing of the maintenance application.
-The court may make an order of interim maintenance if it is proper to do so, having regard to the needs of the person for whom support and maintenance orders are sought in the circumstances.
+The court may make an order of interim maintenance if it is proper to do so, having regard to the needs and circumstances of the person for whom support and maintenance orders are sought.

 Children

-Alternatively, the child may be a child of the one spouse or adopted by one spouse, or standing in place of the parent provided the respondent spouse knows he or she is not the parent and has treated the child as a family member.
+Alternatively, the child may be a child of one spouse or adopted by one spouse, or standing in place of a parent provided the respondent spouse knows he or she is not the parent and has treated the child as a family member.

 Since the Status of Children Act 1987, a non-marital child is a dependent child of both parents.
 Either parent may apply to the court for the maintenance of the child.
-In this situation if the court determines that the other parent has failed to make proper maintenance provide maintenance as proper if they make a periodical payment or lump sum.
+In this situation if the court determines that the other parent has failed to provide proper maintenance it may make an order directing them to make a periodical payment or lump sum.

 Lump or Periodical

 The courts may make maintenance orders by way of periodical payments or by way of a lump sum of both.
-Maintenance payments may be secured against the property owned by the spouse who must pay.
+Maintenance payments may be secured against the property owned by the respondent spouse.

 In deciding whether maintenance should be paid and at what level, the court has regard to the entire circumstances.
-This could include in particular.
+In particular, this could include:

 Formerly, certain misconduct on the part of the spouse, including desertion, was a bar to maintenance.
 Now, it only prevents maintenance if circumstances are such that it would be unjust to ignore them.